spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 There are two ways to use the Spreadsheet Upload Control.
 Since a Reuse Component (library) is essentially utilized, this results in two deployment strategies that can be used.

+Depending on the deployment environment (ABAP or BTP), you have to consider a few special cases.
+This is described in the [Deployment of your app](#deployment-of-your-app) page.

 ### Decentralized deployment

 The library is attached directly to each app and deployed with it.